g3n/engine/README.md

 ### Windows

-The necessary audio libraries sources and DLLs are supplied but they need to be installed manually.
-Please see [Audio libraries for Windows](audio/windows) for details.
 We tested the Windows build using the [mingw-w64](https://mingw-w64.org) toolchain (you can download [this file](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/8.1.0/threads-posix/seh/x86_64-8.1.0-release-posix-seh-rt_v6-rev0.7z) in particular).

+The necessary [audio DLLs](audio/windows/bin) are supplied and need to be added to your PATH.
+If you would like to build the DLLs yourself you can find the libraries' source code and build instructions [here](audio/windows).

 ### macOS